 This edition mostly covers Vaadin Framework 7.5 released in 2015, as well as the latest versions of Vaadin Pro Tools.
-In addition to updates in the core framework, this edition includes documentation for various new add-ons.
-Volume 1 now includes a new chapter about the new Vaadin Designer plugin for Eclipse.
-Vaadin Spreadsheet, Vaadin CDI, and Vaadin Spring add-ons, which were released earlier this year, are documented in Volume 2.
+In addition to updates in the core framework, the Volume 1 includes a new chapter about the new Vaadin Designer plugin for Eclipse.
+New add-ons, namely Vaadin Spreadsheet, Vaadin CDI, and Vaadin Spring, which were released earlier this year, are documented in Volume 2.

 Writing this manual is an ongoing work and it is rarely completely up-to-date with the quick-evolving product.
 Some features may not be included in this book yet.
 For the most current version, please see the on-line edition available at

 http://vaadin.com/book.
 You can also find PDF and EPUB versions of the book there.
 You may find the other versions more easily searchable than the printed book.
 The index in the book is incomplete and will be expanded later.
 The web edition also has some additional technical content, such as some example code and additional sections that you may need when actually doing development.
 The purpose of the slightly abridged print edition is more to be an introductionary textbook to Vaadin, and still fit in your pocket.

 Also, many Vaadin 7 features are showcased as mini-tutorials, which are available in the Vaadin Wiki at https://vaadin.com/wiki/-/wiki/Main/Vaadin+7.

 This book is intended for software developers who use, or are considering to use, Vaadin to develop web applications.